progleic/prog2425_setup/README.md

 ### Create a project for the practical class

 Each folder with a `CMakeLists.txt` file usually represents a project.
-To keep your code organized, you suggest that you use a folder per practical quizz.
+To keep your code organized, we suggest that you use a folder per practical quizz.
 Start by creating a folder, for instance, `P01`.
 Copy the base [`CMakeLists.txt`](https://raw.githubusercontent.com/progleic/prog2425_setup/refs/heads/main/tp1/CMakeLists.txt) to the folder, this will be the root of your project.

 ```bash